w3c/wai-media-guide/player.md

 {% include box.html type="start" title="Summary" class="" %}
 {:/}

-Some media players are not accessible to people with disabilties.
+Some media players are not accessible to people with disabilities.
 There are players developed specifically for accessibility.
 Usually it's best to use one of these existing players, rather than code your own.

 {::nomarkdown}
 {% include box.html type="end" %}